hildeingvildhummel/MarineSet/README.md

 - support methodological research on large-scale underwater acoustic data curation.

 Once the MarineSet data are released on Zenodo, the recommended approach for users is to download the **pre-curated dataset** rather than rerunning the complete HK-means pipeline.

-## Data Availability

-The final MarineSet data publication is currently **work in progress**.

-The curated MarineSet data will be made publicly available through Zenodo.
-A DOI and direct download instructions will be added to this repository once the Zenodo record has been published.

-> **Data release: Work in progress**
->
-> The MarineSet data are currently being prepared for publication on Zenodo.
-> The Zenodo DOI will be added to this README once the data release is available.
->
-> **Zenodo DOI:** *To be added*

-Until the Zenodo release is available, the repository contains the code used to construct MarineSet and the code required to retrieve selected recordings from the underlying NOAA data source.

 ## Reproducing the MarineSet data download